stormpath/stormpath-framework-spec/oauth2.md

 grant_type=client_credentials
 ````

-The underlying Stormpath SDK is then used for generating the access token
+For this flow the underlying Stormpath SDK is used for generating the access
-and verifying that the API key & secret is valid, and that the account is not
+token and verifying that the API key & secret is valid, and that the account is
-disabled.
+not disabled.
 The response is an access token response, but this flow does not
 return a refresh token (only an access token):

 ```